Dustyroom/flat-kit-doc/_docs/shaders.md

 **Normal Map** To make an impression of a relatively low-poly mesh having many details of a high-poly one, you can use normal maps.
 Add one to *Bump Map* slot in the Inspector panel.

 ![‘Stylized Surface’ shader — normal map applied](/FlatKit_Manual_Images/normalmap-interface.png){:.image-simple}

+{:.image-caption}
-‘Stylized Surface’ shader — normal map applied{:.image-caption}
+‘Stylized Surface’ shader — normal map applied

 * **Texture selection slot** lets you pick a texture;
 * **Tiling** repeats the texture along X and Y axis;